s0up4200/redactedhook/README.md

 # RedactedHook

-RedactedHook is a webhook companion service for autobrr designed to check the names of uploaders, your ratio, and record labels associated with torrents on Redacted and Orpheus.
+RedactedHook is a webhook companion service for [autobrr](https://github.com/autobrr/autobrr) designed to check the names of uploaders, your ratio, torrent size and record labels associated with torrents on **Redacted** and **Orpheus**.
 It provides a simple and efficient way to validate if uploaders are blacklisted or whitelisted, to stop racing in case your ratio falls below a certain point, and to verify if a torrent's record label matches against a specified list.

 ## Table of Contents